FAQs

 • 100+ participating stations

-CDP sourced this topline data by both surveying last year’s participating stations and using our ongoing ROAR (Revenue Opportunity and Action Report) capabilities The average revenue increase figure of 5.9% comes directly from a year-over-year comparison of MSB-partner stations’ May revenues.
+CDP sourced this topline data by both surveying last year’s participating stations and using our ongoing ROAR (Revenue Opportunity and Action Report) capabilities.
+The average revenue increase figure of 9.8% comes directly from a year-over-year comparison of MSB-partner stations’ May revenues.

-Our station didn’t participate in PMGD these past two years.
+Our station didn’t participate in PMGD these past three years.
 Does that give us a disadvantage in diving in this year?